MISSING: Edward Lepage, Vehicle Located North of Fredenberg Township - Fox21Online

 Family members of Edward Lepage are now asking for the public’s assistance.

 A search is being conducted on Sunday at 10 a.m.
-Those interested are asked to meet at 10, at the Fredenberg Minno-Ette at 5109 Fish Lake Road.
+Those interested are asked to meet at 10, at the Grand Lake Volunteer Fire Department at 5297 US-53, Twig, MN 55791.
 From there teams will be guided out to where Lepage’s vehicle was located and the area swept.

 UPDATE 8/14: The St. Louis County Sheriff’s Office reports that Edward Lepage’s Dodge Intrepid, pictured below, was located down a remote trail north of Fredenburg Township.